 Flat-panel fridge set for debut

-works by repeatedly applying an electric field to long molecules called polar polymers.
+A new approach to refrigeration and cooling works by repeatedly applying an electric field to long molecules called polar polymers.

 Advocates of the method say it will achieve a ten-fold increase of efficiency over conventional cooling.